-We issued a draft audit report on July 9, 2024.
-The county's representative responded by letter dated July 22, 2024.
-The county did not agree or disagree with the audit findings, but did agree to implement the recommended corrective actions.
+We issued a draft audit report on October 1, 2024.
+The county's representative responded by letter dated October 10, 2024, agreeing with the audit findings.
 This final audit report includes the county's response as an attachment.

 Restricted Use